CIS 4970 & CIS 8391 – Steps to Take

 Note: One-year MSIS graduate students are eligible for field study internships during their 2nd or 3rd semester, not the 1st semester.

-Hint: If you are interested in a particular industry, job function or company, then find someone in that organization willing to offer you an internship (temporary, part-time job) for a semester.
+Hint: If you are interested in a particular industry, job function or company, then find someone in that organization who is willing to offer you an internship (temporary, part-time job) for a semester.

 Write a proposal describing your internship for the CIS professor.
 Company and department/unit/division.
 Objectives.
 Tasks.
 Self-directed milestone dates.